 Paylor nods and the other commanders follow suit.
 "We are, and the elimination of the other targets would allow us to concentrate our efforts there more effectively."

 "Fair enough."
 All of the supply depots become un-highlighted.
+The only other facilities left untouched are the field hospitals and aid stations.
 "Is there anything else?
 What about you Mellark?
 Do you have anything to say?"

-To my surprise, Porus seems to be sincere in her query.
-Don't get me wrong; there is no sympathy to be had in her expression towards my opinion.
-However, it's also clear that she isn't mocking me, which is more than I can say for a bunch of other people who I have had… disagreements with.
+To my surprise, Porus seems to be sincere.
+Don't get me wrong; there is no sympathy to be had in her expression.
+However, it's also clear that she isn't mocking me for my opinion, which is more than I can say for a others whom I've had… disagreements with.

 It doesn't make this woman any less scary; reasonable, but still utterly coldblooded.

 An eternity seems to pass before I finally heave a long resigned sigh.
 "You already have a good idea of what my opinion is on the subject.
 But as for any practical reasons to object… I got nothing.
 Do what you have to do."

 As I plop back down on my chair and clutch Julian's picture tightly in my hands — even in casual wear, I still carry the picture with me as a reminder; Haymitch, for whatever reason, tells me that it's starting to be an unhealthy habit — I can feel the eyes trained on me from the other commanders and victors, all of whom are giving me varying looks of pity.
 For some irrational reason, it causes me to just to lean back and mutter, "No regrets…"